munificent/game-programming-patterns/book/observer.markdown

 If you don't want to leave observers hanging when a subject gives up the ghost, that's easy to fix.
 Just have the subject send one final "dying breath" notification right before it gets destroyed.
 That way any observer can receive that and take whatever action (mourn, send flowers, etc.) it thinks is appropriate.

-Both of these require you to remember to do the right thing in each class that touches this pattern.
-People, even we half-robot programmers, are reliably terrible at being reliable.
-That's why we invented computers: they never make mistakes.
+People, even those of us who've spent enough time in the company of machines to have some of their precision rub off on us, are reliably terrible at being reliable.
+That's why we invented computers: they don't make the mistakes we so often do.

 A safer answer is to make observers automatically unregister themselves from every subject when they get destroyed.
-If you implement the logic for that once in your basic observer class, everyone using it doesn't have to remember to do it themselves.
+If you implement the logic for that once in your base observer class, everyone using it doesn't have to remember to do it themselves.
 This does add some complexity, though.
 It means each *observer* will need a list of the *subjects* its observing.
-You need pointers going in both directions.
+You end up with pointers going in both directions.

 ### It's cool, I've got a GC